RakhithJK/Algorithms/design-patterns/designPatterns.md

 # Design Patterns Section
 All design patterns will be implemented in C#.
-They are grouped in 'Gang Of Four way'.

 ### Currently implemented
-* Creational :
+* Strategy  : 'SimUDuck'
-* Structural :
+* Observer  : 'Weather'
-* Behavioral : Strategy
+* Decorator : 'StarbuzzStore'
-* Observer pattern

 ### Design Patterns rules
 * "Identify the aspects of your